VirtualFlow/VFLP/CONTRIBUTING.md

 ### Code of Conduct

-This project and everyone participating in it is governed by the Atom Code of Conduct.
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to atom@github.com.

 We aspire to create a welcoming environment for collaboration on this project.
 To that end, we follow the [Contributor Covenant Code of Conduct Code](CODE_OF_CONDUCT.md).
 Please read and follow it if you would like to become a contributor to our project.